 Nonetheless, significant progress has been made.
 The number of Internet users over the past decade surged from 1.0 billion in 2005 to 3.2 billion in 2015.
-Substantial funding is available to build additional Internet infrastructure, both from the private sector, the donor community and Governments in some middle-income countries.
-There is considerable competition among different backbone technologies - including undersea cable, satellite, copper wire, fibre optics, and mobile technologies - which can promote innovation and lower cost with smart regulation and implementation.
+Substantial funding is available to build additional Internet broadband infrastructure, both from the private sector, donor community and governments in some middle-income countries.
+There is considerable competition among different backbone-broadband technologies - including undersea cable, satellite, copper wire, fiber optics, micro-waves, zeppelins, drones, and mobile technologies which can promote innovation and lower cost with smart regulation and implementation.
 The cost of telecommunications infrastructure has been reduced by substantial sector reforms around the world, as well as binding commitments on reform in the WTO negotiations on basic telecommunications.
 Many developing countries now enjoy effective competition among companies that provide access to Internet services for computers, further enhancing affordability.
-The cost of importing capital goods for investments in IT infrastructure has also been reduced in many countries by the adoption of the WTO Information Technology Agreements I and II, which make these imports duty-free.
-The Trade in Services Agreement, currently under negotiation, would seek to enhance the value of the Internet for commercial transactions in the countries that are party to the agreement.
+The cost of importing capital goods for investments in IT infrastructureICT goods has also been reduced in many countries by the adoption of WTO's Information Technology Agreements, ITA I and ITA II, which make these imports duty-free.
+The Trade in Services Agreement (TiSA), currently under negotiation, would seek to enhance the value of the Internet for commercial transactions in the countries that are party to the agreement.

-Various programmes are offered by regional banks, the International Telecommunication Union (ITU) and the World Bank Group to build out ICT infrastructure in developing countries.
-There are also several private sector activities under way, such as Google's broadband initiatives and the Internet Society's continuing work in helping implement Internet exchange points to enhance peering arrangements.
+There are various programmes offered by regional banks, ITU and the World Bank Group to build out ICT infrastructure in developing countries.
+There are also several private sector activities underway, such as Google's broadband initiatives and the Internet Society's continuing work in helping implement Internet Exchange Points (IXPs) to enhance peering arrangements.